Action plans critical to improve quality of life, avoid attacks for kids with food allergies in Illinois

 Consider how dangerous and disruptive symptoms such as wheezing and respiratory conditions, rashes and hives and digestive upset can affect your child’s academic and athletic performance.
 If your child is missing a lot of school days, he or she is also missing out on social interaction and the pleasure that comes with the school experience.

-Drs.
-Noga Askenazi and Eugenia Hahn can work with you to develop an action plan.
+Dr. Noga Askenazi and the staff can work with you to develop an action plan.
 This plan should be distributed to the school, childcare providers, and any other caregivers.
 The plan should outline the problem foods, of which eight types of foods are responsible for 90 percent of pediatric allergic reactions:

 - Tree nuts such as almonds and pecans